Jason Sion Mokhtarian

 Overview

-Jason Sion Mokhtarian is Herbert and Stephanie Neuman Associate Professor in Hebrew and Jewish Literature and Director of the Jewish Studies Program at Cornell University.
+Jason Sion Mokhtarian is Herbert and Stephanie Neuman Professor in Hebrew and Jewish Literature and Director of the Jewish Studies Program at Cornell University.
 The son of Jewish emigrants from Tehran, Mokhtarian grew up in the suburbs of Chicago and studied at the University of Chicago before earning graduate degrees in Ancient Iranian studies and Late Antique Judaism from the Department of Near Eastern Languages and Cultures at UCLA.
 He was also a Lady Davis Research Fellow at the Hebrew University of Jerusalem.

 Mokhtarian is the author of two books and numerous articles, including in the journals Jewish Studies Quarterly, Harvard Theological Review, Iranian Studies, and Mizan: Journal for the Study of Muslim Societies and Civilizations.
 His first book, Rabbis, Sorcerers, Kings, and Priests: The Culture of the Talmud in Ancient Iran (University of California Press, 2015), was a finalist for the National Jewish Book Award in scholarship and recently translated into Persian.
 His second book, Medicine in the Talmud: Natural and Supernatural Therapies between Magic and Science was published in 2022 (University of California Press).
 His current book project is on Judeo-Persian translations and commentaries of biblical and rabbinic sources.
 A 20,000-word chapter from this book entitled “A Judeo-Persian Translation of the Book of Esther (Bibliothèque nationale de France MS Hébreu 127)” is forthcoming.